timholy/Revise.jl/docs/src/config.md

 # Configuration

+!!! compat
+    These instructions are applicable only for Julia 1.5 and higher.
+If you are running an older version of Julia, upgrading to at least 1.6 is recommended.
+If you cannot upgrade, see the documentation for Revise 3.2.x or earlier.

 ## Using Revise by default

 If you like Revise, you can ensure that every Julia session uses it by